Join World Pulse now to read more inspiring stories and connect with women speaking out across the globe!

 If you offend me

-I will take you and our memories
+I'll take you and our memories

-I will put you in a box
+I'll put you in a box

 Wrap it in black tape

-And send it to the box
+And send it to THE box

 The ‘nothing’ box, of my recollections